ssnl/dotaPredict/README.md

             gcc -o mock mock_input.cpp -L /usr/local/lib -ldoublefann -lm -stdlib=libstdc++ -lstdc++ -I /usr/local/include/

 ## Current Progress
++ FANN can train a network with ~10% error rate on test set.
+However, some internal bugs of FANN prevent me from using the trained network.
-+ ~5 epoches using PyBrain gives ~0.04 average error on test set.
++ ~5 epoches using PyBrain gives ~0.04 average error and ~0.11 error rate on test set.